Ultimate guide to creating your construction project management plan

 Once your team has approved the plan, finalize it, including a section acknowledging potential issues that may arise during construction and how they’ll be dealt with.
 This demonstrates due diligence and proactiveness.

 Roles should be assigned by this phase so stakeholders know who to contact for questions and concerns.
+Establish clear communication protocols and ensure all team members have access to the necessary digital tools and platforms.

 Implement construction project plans effortlessly with Bridgit